nth degree id is Natalie Taylor Hart

 My journey toward instructional design is a little like watercolor.

 The first layer of my career was teaching English in a high school.
 I loved teaching writing and literary analysis, but I wanted to write stories with visual ideas.
 I went to graduate school for scenic design for theatre.
-Designing scenery for theatre involves connecting audiences to stories through immersive visual experiences and meaningful contexts.
+Designing scenery involves connecting audiences to stories through immersive visual experiences and meaningful contexts.
 I moved people’s minds and hearts through carefully coordinated and sequenced images.
 To get my artistic ideas built, I had to collaborate with partners extremely effectively and deliver excellent documentation.
 I did a lot of project management in theatre design, too.
 I tracked and coordinated calendars, budgets, documentation, decisions, and communication.
 After grad school, I moved to New York and worked in large theatres and Broadway studios designing, building, and managing projects that involved big names and big investments.

-Instructional Design
+Instructional Design | Learning Experience Design

 All of these skills served me well when I moved to a college classroom.
 I knew that I loved teaching, but I discovered an affinity for creating curricula and for leading departments and committees.
 I liked empowering my colleagues to do their best work whether that was through a well-designed spreadsheet, shared resources, or a conversation.
 I lead with calmness and lots of listening.
 My department achieved ambitious strategic initiatives in addition to managing our usual work.
 And I loved creating fun and surprise in learning spaces through games, playful visual design, and a play-based approach to learning.